W3: Swaledale Challenge Day 1 (new)

 Meet at Castle Hill Bookshop at 2.30pm.
 Free but please book a place.
 Donations to Richmondshire Museum most welcome.

 Local historian and author Mark Whyman leads this walk which explores Richmond’s Wynds and Lanes.
 Offering big views, intriguing nooks, secret places and a chance to hear of the people who lived in them.
-The walk is mostly on pavements, but also some steep slopes and steps.
+The walk is mostly on pavements, but also has some steep slopes and steps.

 Georgian Theatre Royal Richmond, DL10 4DW * 7.30pm * Tickets £6, £8 & £10 FROM THE GEORGIAN THEATRE Box Office 01748 825 252, www.georgiantheatreroyal.co.uk * Book stall * Bar * Disabled access